dalehenrich/st_launcher/README.md

 bin/hello.st gemstone -- # execute bin/hello.st using the gemstone image
 ```
 #### bin/error.st
+Example error handling ... description written (in red) to `stderr`.
+Of course, you can open a debugger on the error:
 ```
 cat bin/error.st            # view error.st source
 bin/error.st --help         # view the help for bin/error.st